w3f/polkadot-wiki/docs/learn/learn-transactions.md

 - **Inherents:** are a special type of unsigned transaction made by block authors which carry information required to build a block such as timestamps, storage proofs and uncle blocks.

-Signed transactions is the way that most users will interact with
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
-Signed transactions come from an account that has funds, and therefore {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-can charge a transaction fee as a way to prevent spam.
+Signed transactions is the way that most users will interact with Polkadot.
+Signed transactions come from an account that has funds, and therefore Polkadot can charge a transaction fee as a way to prevent spam.

 Unsigned transactions are for special cases where a user needs to submit an extrinsic from a key pair that does not control funds.
 For example, validator's [session keys](learn-cryptography.md) never control funds.
-Unsigned transactions are only used in special cases because, since
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} cannot charge a fee for them, each one needs its own, custom validation logic.
+Unsigned transactions are only used in special cases because, since Polkadot cannot charge a fee for them, each one needs its own, custom validation logic.

 Inherents are pieces of information that are not signed or included in the transaction queue.
 As such, only the block author can add inherents to a block.
 Inherents are assumed to be "true" simply because a sufficiently large number of validators have agreed on them being reasonable.
-For example,
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blocks include a timestamp inherent.
+For example, the relay chain blocks include a timestamp inherent.
 There is no way to prove that a timestamp is true the way one proves the desire to send funds with a signature.
 Rather, validators accept or reject the block based on how reasonable they find the timestamp.
-In {{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} it must be within some acceptable range of their own system clocks.
+In Polkadot, it must be within some acceptable range of their own system clocks.

 Here are some key differences between the different types of extrinsics: